Number of children crossing into U.S. alone plummets since June

 Obama in July sought $3.7 billion in supplemental funding for DHS, which includes the Customs and Border Protection and Immigration and Customs Enforcement agencies.

-Congress did not approve the funding before its summer recess and Johnson said he was forced to reprogramme money from the disaster relief fund and other homeland security priorities.
+Congress did not approve the funding before its summer recess and Johnson said he was forced to reprogram money from the disaster relief fund and other homeland security priorities.

 With lawmakers back in session, the department is seeking $1.2 billion in supplemental funding for fiscal year 2015.